If you're a new visitor to Banff National Park, you may find the selection of…

-Now that I have hiked a major section of the Coastal Trail over a three day period – and not the most difficult section which is the 20 kilometres from Gargantua to Orphan Lake – I concur with her assessment and take back my eye rolling.
+Now that I’ve hiked a major section of the Lake Superior Coastal Trail over a three day period – and not the most difficult section which is the 20 kilometres from Gargantua to Orphan Lake – I concur with her assessment.
+And I take back my eye rolling.

 In late August John and I were dropped off with loaded packs at the Orphan Lake Trailhead – one of the numerous entrance points to the Coastal Trail.
-Over three days we would hike back to the Agawa Bay Visitor Centre, a distance of 33.5 kilometres on the Coastal Trail itself and about another 4 kilometres on the Orphan Lake trail.
+Over three days we hiked back to the Agawa Bay Visitor Centre, a distance of 33.5 kilometres on the Coastal Trail itself.
+Plus we hiked another 4 kilometres on the Orphan Lake trail.

-Here’s how the three days of hiking on the truly exceptional Coastal Trail unfolded – mainly by way of photos.
+Here’s how 3 days of hiking on the exceptional Lake Superior Coastal Trail unfolded.

 Day 1 – Orphan Lake Trailhead to Robertson Cove (approximately 11 kms, 4 hours)

-Day 2 – Robertson Cove to a campsite north of Sinclair Cove (Approximately 16 kms and 7 – 7.5 hours of hiking)
+Day 2 – Robertson Cove to a campsite north of Sinclair Cove (Approx 16 kms and 7 – 7.5 hours of hiking)

-Day 3 – North of Sinclair Cove – Agawa Bay Visitor Centre (approximately 16 kms, 7 hours)
+Day 3 – North of Sinclair Cove – Agawa Bay Visitor Centre (approx 16 kms, 7 hours)